Codecademy/docs/content/html/concepts/text-formatting/text-formatting.md

 - [`<em>`](https://www.codecademy.com/resources/docs/html/tags/em): Represents text which is emphasized.
 Usually displayed with italics.
 - [`<h1> - <h6>`](https://www.codecademy.com/resources/docs/html/tags/h1-h6): Represents various heading levels for text.
 Usually affects font size and weight.

-While historically `<b>`,`<i>` and `<u>` tags were used to explicitly format text in a HTML document, that use has been depreciated.
+While historically the `<b>`,`<i>`, and `<u>` tags were used to explicitly format text in a HTML document, that use has been depreciated.
 These tags now indicate characteristics of the text without specifying a definitive format for how it is rendered.
 If a specific specified format is required, CSS should be used.

 ## CSS